How to find the right buyer for your business

 1. Assess your options

 First, think about who would be an ideal buyer for your business: A family member, a group of employees or an external purchaser.
-Keep in mind that transitions involving insiders—family members or employees—tend to perform better than outsider acquisitions, according to a recent BDC study of 200 small and mid-sized businesses that had undergone an ownership change.
+Keep in mind that transitions involving insiders—family members or employees—tend to perform better than outsider acquisitions.

 “In our experience, management buyouts work best in terms of the return and the company’s success,” Mignacco says.
 “The business culture doesn’t change, and the transition is usually smoother.”